Failing a Class in College and How to Deal with It

 Can I Still Graduate if I Fail a Class in College?

 That was the most pressing question on my mind.
-It turns out, I was lucky for failing a class in college freshman year.
+It turns out, I was lucky enough for failing a class in college freshman year.
 I still had plenty of time to turn things around and stabilize my GPA.
 My counselor explained that even failing a class senior year college is not the end of the world if you have the spring semester to retake the course.

 Failing a class right before graduation is the worst-case scenario.
 You might still get the chance to walk with your graduation class as the ceremony usually takes place before the finals’ results are out.
 However, you will not get your degree and will have to enroll in summer classes or return next fall to retake the course.